snehabhamra/streetwear/README.md

 # README

 Unscr!pted is a marketplace app developed with Ruby On Rails, allowing for streetwear enthusiasts in Australia to connect and buy or sell clothing.
-App is not complete due to terminal errors in development process - please see this as what I was able to complete after multiple re-do's.

 INDEX